 70TH CANNES FILM FESTIVAL RED CARPET COLLECTION

 To celebrate the 70th Cannes Film Festival, Chopard produced not least than 70 Red Carpet pieces that dazzled with millions of sparks from every red carpet and at the Chopard party.
 But it didn’t stop there.
-In addition, Chopard went on to produce a special edition, two collections in a strange collaboration with Rihanna: Rihanna’s ‘urban’ lifestyle inspired jewellery collection – 18K gold knuckledusters -!- and heavy-duty chain motifs – and High Jewellery collection, inspired by Rihanna’s origin – colourful Barbados.
+In addition, Chopard went on to produce a special edition.
+Two collections in a strange collaboration with Rihanna.
+Rihanna’s ‘urban’ lifestyle inspired jewellery collection – 18K gold knuckledusters, heavy-duty chain motifs and High Jewellery collection.
+The latter inspired by Rihanna’s origin – colourful Barbados.
 As we wrote previously, Rihanna was delighted about the collaboration and commented on her Instagram: “had a blast tonight at the official launch for our collaboration”.
 And so were her followers, whose median income is $19,800 per annum, -which highlights this curious collaboration- according to Demographics Pro.